As a property manager, there are plenty of certifications and licenses out there for you to consider.

 1. Certified Apartment Manager (CAM Designation)

-Do you primarily deal with apartment rentals?
+Does your business primarily deal with apartment rentals?

 This certification program is available online and is awarded by the National Apartment Association (NAA).